 DNS-Domain Name System

 In the network, devices are labelled with numeric numbers called IP addresses to send and receive data over networks.
-Domain Names Service (DNS) were created to change the numeric address into a simple, recognizable name.
-The DNS is short for Domain Name System (or Service or Server).
-It is a large database which resides on various computers and it contains the names and IP addresses of different hosts on the internet and different domains.
+Domain Name Service (DNS) was created to change the numeric address into a simple, recognizable name.
+DNS is short for Domain Name System (Service or Server).
+It is an extensive database that resides on various computers.
+It contains the names and IP addresses of different Internet hosts and domains.
 It is the Internet’s equivalent of a phone book.

-The domain name system is an important service because, domain names are easy for people to remember and access a computer, servers, and websites based on IP addresses.
-The domain name, such as https://networkustad.com, is much easier for the humans to remember that its IP address 64.91.237.241.
-In case of changing the IP address of https://networkustad.com, it is clear to the user because the domain name remains the same.
-The new address will be simply linked to the existing domain name.
+The domain name system is an essential service because domain names are easy for people to remember and access on computers, servers, and websites based on IP addresses.
+A domain name, such as https://networkustad.com, is much easier for humans to remember that its IP address is 64.91.237.241.
+If the IP address of https://networkustad.com changes, it is transparent to the user because the domain name remains the same.
+The new address will be linked to the existing domain name.

-The domain name system defines an automatic service that matches resource names with the required numeric IP address including queries format, responses, and data.
-The domain name system protocol uses a single format called a message for all types of client queries and server responses, error messages, and the transfer of resource record information bet]. ween servers.
+The domain name system defines an automatic service that matches resource names with the required numeric IP address, including query format, responses, and data.
+The domain name system protocol uses a single format called a message for all types of client queries and server responses, error messages, and the transfer of resource record information bet].
+Ween servers.

 DNS Message Format